 Squirrel damage at a house in East Brainerd

 Evidence of a squirrel problem in Chattanooga

 Water damage and a squirrel hole in Chattanooga

 Young squirrels removed from a house in Jasper

 Squirrel damage to a dryer duct

-Squirrel trails in the insulation in Chattanooga
+Squirrel hole in a soffit panel in Chattanooga

 Please contact us to learn more about squirrel removal and exclusion in and around Chattanooga, Tennessee.
 We appreciate your interest.